leviv/leviv.github.io/_posts/projects/2025-07-21-3d-dvd-loading-screen.md

 tick()
 ```

-We have two boxes.
-We move each axis on the inner boxy by `05` each `tick`.
-When the inner box crosses the outer boxes bounder, we reverse the velocity for that axis.
+Here we create two boxes.
+We move each axis on the inner box by `.05` each `tick`.
+When the inner box crosses the outer boxes bounds, we reverse the velocity for that axis.
 And for two years that's how the code stayed.
 Just a box bouncing around - not very exciting!

 So I added a bunch of 'juice' to make things more interesting.
-I added

 - An intro animation
 - The actual DVD logo as a texture on the inner box